 Support Materials can include examples of past work, focused on a detailed explanation of one past project and then a portfolio of up to 10 works.
 You are asked to describe your project proposal and you can include a pdf that expands upon your project proposal description.

-April 2021 - November 2021 : Month long residencies hosted (timeframe based on the schedule of the artist, and for those traveling we will be aiming into late 2021 or Early 2022 due to Covid)
+-April 2021 - April 2022 : Month long residencies hosted (timeframe based on the schedule of the artist, and for those traveling we will be aiming into late 2021 or Early 2022 due to Covid)

 -Open to visual artists, writers, collectives, or long-term collaborative projects.

 -Applicants must be working in their field of expertise for at least 5 years.